Icinga/icinga-notifications-web/doc/06-Desktop-Notifications.md

 With Icinga Notifications, users are able to enable desktop notifications which will inform them about severity changes in incidents they are notified about.

-> **Note**
->
+!!!
+Note

-> This feature is currently considered experimental and might not work as expected in all cases.
+    This feature is currently considered experimental and might not work as expected in all cases.

-> We will continue to improve this feature in the future.
+    We will continue to improve this feature in the future.
 Your feedback is highly appreciated.

 ## How It Works